-If your disposals so far this tax year have resulted in a net loss, the decision on whether to dispose of investments to realise gains before 6 April 2023 will depend on the amounts involved.
+If your disposals so far this tax year have resulted in a net loss, the decision on whether to dispose of investments to realise gains before 6 April 2024 will depend on the amounts involved.
 Depending on your level of income, timing your disposals either before or after the end of the tax year could result in more of your gains being taxed at 10% rather than 20% (or 18% instead of 28%).
+With the Treasury shelving potentially radical recommendations from the Office for Tax Simplification at the end of November on reforming CGT, planning for the year ahead is now simpler.